ngyngcphu/antlr4/README.md

 - Local variable.
 - Semantic predication: 1st data decide the number of data followed
 #### Click [here](./05-sempred/) to see details.

+## VII.
+Island Grammars: Dealing with Different Formats in the Same File
+ANTLR provides a well-known lexer feature called lexical modes that lets us deal easily with files containing mixed formats.
+The basic idea is to have the lexer switch back and forth between modes when it sees special sentinel character sequences.
+XML is a good example, this example shows:
+- Lexer Only, call nextToken() method till end of file (Token.EOF).
+- Switch Mode.
+#### Click [here](./06-xml/) to see details.